hindu-comm/mail_stream_indology/2015/06/Fw_Article_about_the/96__Jesse_Knutson.md

 > *Subject:* Re: [INDOLOGY] Article about the politics surrounding Indology
 > at the IHRC
 >
-> ​I know that we all know this, but I want to just get it on the table
+> I know that we all know this, but I want to just get it on the table
 > explicitly.
 There is a broad scientific agreement that essentialist and
-> typological conceptualizations of race are untenable​.
+> typological conceptualizations of race are untenable.
 All humans are,
 > biologically speaking, a single race.
 >
 > We are using the words "race" and "racist" as if they meant something.